microsoft/MicrosoftEdge-Extensions/README.md

 This **MicrosoftEdge-Extensions** repo contains sample code, issues, and discussions about Microsoft Edge extensions (add-ons).

-The [Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) website is the store for Microsoft Edge extensions, where browser extension developers can publish their Microsoft Edge add-ons and make them available to Microsoft Edge users.
+[Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home) is the store for Microsoft Edge extensions, where you can publish your Microsoft Edge extensions and make them available to Microsoft Edge users.

-The [Microsoft Edge Add-ons Developer](https://developer.microsoft.com/microsoft-edge/extensions/) portal is a central place to find all information and resources for Microsoft Edge extension developers.
+[Microsoft Edge Add-ons Developer](https://developer.microsoft.com/microsoft-edge/extensions/) is a central portal for information and resources for developing Microsoft Edge extensions.

 <!-- ====================================================================== -->